 Skanska’s approach to this project also includes significant local sourcing of labor and materials.
 For example, Skanska’s decision to cast the concrete bridge supports on-site resulted in all labor and materials being secured and purchased from the Pensacola area as opposed to outside the region.

 From partnering with Sertoma for the last several years to bring the largest fireworks show on the Gulf Coast, to participating with FDOT and volunteering at the Waterfront Mission’s Pensacola Campus to provide and serve meals to the homeless, Skanska has embraced the Pensacola community as part of our family.
 The Pensacola team has also sponsored and volunteered at the annual Florida Engineering Society event ‘Math Counts’ which is a team favorite.
 In addition, Skanska has sponsored and supported various other community events and causes in the Pensacola and Gulf Breeze area.

-Across Florida, Skanska has built some of the state’s most complex and impactful civil infrastructure projects, including the recently completed St. Petersburg Municipal Pier project in the City of St. Petersburg and 12,000-foot-long, two-lane Choctawhatchee Bay Bridge (US 331) in Walton County.
+Across Florida, Skanska has built some of the state’s most complex and impactful civil infrastructure projects, including the recently completed St. Petersburg Municipal Pier project in the City of St. Petersburg and the 12,000-foot-long, two-lane Choctawhatchee Bay Bridge (US 331) in Walton County.
 Skanska also led the rebuilding and widening of Interstate 275 from east of State Road 60 to the Hillsborough River in downtown Tampa.

 After Hurricane Ivan barreled through the Gulf Coast, tearing out sections of the twin bridges between Escambia and Santa Rosa County, Skanska designed and constructed two replacement bridges of the Interstate Highway 10.